 We work with all kinds of people with lots of different levels of experience.
 Professionals are welcome, but you don’t have to be a professional to help us make a difference.

-You can coming here like a teacher or also to help us to build a new classroom for the kids too.
+You can coming here as a teacher, or to help us to build a new school for the kids too.
 Farming and gardening are the third option.

-We DON'T ask any money from the volunteers, we DON'T need your money guys but your help mostly.
-Then if you are able to help us by bringing and / or buying some stuffs of course is the most welcome.
+We DON'T ask any money from the volunteers but we do need your help.
+Then if you are able to help us by bringing and / or buying some stuff of course most welcome.

 What we need is probably easier for you than us :) (for the most of this list) :

 - Paper (A4 for example)